Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 ## Overview
 Duration: 10

-In this Quickstart, we will investigate how a financial company a builds a BI dashboard using customer transactional data housed on a PostgreSQL database.
+In this Quickstart, we will investigate how a financial company builds a BI dashboard using customer transactional data housed on a PostgreSQL database.
 The data is brought into Snowflake via the Snowflake Connector for PostgreSQL.
 The main idea is gain insights in how to increase customer engagement using Streamlit-in-Snowflake.

 ### What You Will Build
-- Visualize customer data and gain insights ingesting data from PostgreSQL DB to Snowflake using the Snowflake Connector for PostgreSQL Native App, [Dynamic Tables](https://docs.snowflake.com/en/user-guide/dynamic-tables-about) and [Streamlit-in-Snowflake (SiS)](https://docs.snowflake.com/en/developer-guide/streamlit/about-streamlit)
+- Visualize customer data and gain insights ingesting data from PostgreSQL DB to Snowflake using the Snowflake Connector for PostgreSQL Native App, Dynamic Tables, and Streamlit-in-Snowflake (SiS)

 ### What You Will Learn
 - How to connect PostgreSQL data to Snowflake using the [Snowflake Connector for PostgreSQL](https://other-docs.snowflake.com/en/connectors/postgres6/about)